pomerium/documentation/content/docs/core/configuration.md

 - [JSON](https://www.json.org/json-en.html)
 - [TOML](https://toml.io/en/)

-Using both environmental variables and configuration file keys is allowed and encouraged (for example, secret keys are probably best set as environmental variables).
-However, if duplicate configuration keys are found, environment variables take precedence.
+You can use both environment variables and a configuration file.
+If a particular option is set using both an environment variable and a config file key, the environment variable will take precedence.

 :::tip